tent/tent.io/content/docs/profile.md

-This is where you define what version(s) of Tent you're using, what urls act as Tent API endpoints for your content, what licences you support, your entity name (can be any URI with a `Tent-Server` header, and any other information about you (e.g. Your real name, email, interest, etc.)
+This is where you define what version(s) of Tent you're using, what urls act as Tent API endpoints for your content, what licences you support, your entity name (can be any URI with a tent-`Link` header, and any other information about you (e.g. Your real name, email, interest, etc.)

 A very basic profile might look like this: